albertoaflores/albertoaflores.github.io/_posts/2019/2019-12-03-spring-implicit-construction-injection.markdown

 tags:
 - Spring
 ---
 Over the years, Spring has made a number of enhancements to improve the developer UX.
 I realize some of these can be too trivial to notice.
-Today, I present one available since the 4.3 release (over 2 years ago)
+Today, I present one enhancement that, while minor, may save some from undesirable behavior.
+This is available since the 4.3 Spring release and it's called "Implicit Construction Injection".

 As you know, constructor injection is a preferred pattern to add code to your dependency definition.
 For example, we can do the following: